-The following metrics were selected in 2022 for our Company Scorecard.
+The following metrics were selected in 2023 for our Company Scorecard.
 These metrics align with the key components of our strategic plan and our key ESG initiatives and serve as the building blocks of strong financial returns for shareholders.

-Scorecard Metric (1) Key Goals Free Cash Flow (2) Achieve free cash flow of \$1,785 million Capital Efficiency of \$16,100/BOE/d ESG Achieve TRIF of 0.15(4) Achieve GHG Intensity of 16.8(5) Achieve Spill Intensity of 0.028(6) Total Costs (7) Achieve total costs of \$14.88/BOE Total Production Achieve annual Oil &amp; C5+ production of 181 Mbbls/d
+Scorecard Metric (1) Key Goals Free Cash Flow (2) Achieve Free Cash Flow of \$677 million Capital Efficiency (3) Achieve Capital Efficiency of \$21,500/BOE/d ESG Achieve TRIF of 0.19(4) Achieve Recordable Injury Severity 0.17(5) Achieve GHG Intensity of 14.3(6) Achieve Spill Intensity of 0.023(7) Total Costs (8) Achieve Total Costs of \$14.56/BOE Total Production Achieve annual production of 535 MBOE/d

 - (1) Performance metrics and targets are updated annually to reflect changes in priorities given the macro environment. - (2) Free Cash Flow is defined as cash flow in excess of capital expenditures, excluding cash settled and capitalized LTI costs and including hedges.
-For additional information regarding non-GAAP measures, refer to Schedule A of this Proxy Statement. - (3) Capital Efficiency is defined as capital invested per barrel of oil equivalent per day ("BOE/d") for wedge and carry-in production in calendar year. - (4) Total Recordables Injury Frequency ("TRIF") equals Recordable Injuries X 200,000 divided by Total Exposure Hours. - (5) GHG Intensity equals Scope 1 & 2 MT CO2e/Mboe. - (6) Spills Intensity equals Produced Liquids Spilled (bbls) divided by Total Produced Liquids (mbbls). - (7) Total Costs is defined as the summation of upstream transportation and processing expense, upstream operating expense, administrative expense and capitalized indirect costs, excluding the impact of LTI, restructuring and legal costs, and current expected credit losses.
+For additional information regarding non-GAAP measures, refer to Schedule A of this Proxy Statement. - (3) Capital Efficiency is defined as capital invested per barrel of oil equivalent per day ("BOE/d") for wedge and carry-in production in calendar year. - (4) TRIF equals Recordable Injuries X 200,000 divided by Total Exposure Hours. - (5) Injury Severity equals simple average of the severity of all recordable injures experienced in the year; severity is determined using the US Workers Compensation Injury Classification System. - (6) GHG Intensity equals Scope 1 & 2 MT CO2e/Mboe. - (7) Spill Intensity equals Produced Liquids Spilled (bbls) divided by Total Produced Liquids (mbbls). - (8) Total Costs† is defined as the summation of upstream transportation and processing expense, upstream operating expense, administrative expense and capitalized indirect costs, excluding the impact of LTI, restructuring and legal costs, and current expected credit losses.